hex-five/multizone-iot-sdk-pfsc/README.md

 On your computer, start a serial terminal console (GtkTerm) and connect to /dev/ttyUSB0 at 115200-8-N-1

-Hit the enter key a few times until the cursor 'Z2 >' appears on the screen:
+Hit enter a few times until the cursor 'Z2 >' appears on the screen:

 ```
 ===================================================================